naryasece/contextual-keyboard/README.md

 This two functions makes it very easy to define what kind of keyboard should popup when the user is entering information onto a mobile form.

 ## Supported keyboards:
-numeric - 0-9 input
+1. numeric - 0-9 input.
-email - QWERTY keyboard with extra keys for '.' and '@' tel - specific for telephone numbers.
-Provides '+','*' & '*'
+2. email - QWERTY keyboard with extra keys for '.' and '@'.
+3. tel - specific for telephone numbers.
+Provides '+','*' & '*'.
-url - keyboard for entering URLs
+4. url - keyboard for entering URLs.

 ## Usage
 There are two functions that act nearly the same.
 One is for being in the scope of a node, the other is for targeting a node.